-GPP 5004W: TOPICS IN DEVELOPMENT POLICY 30 NQF credits at level 9
+GPP5004W: TOPICS IN DEVELOPMENT POLICY

+NQF credits: 30 at HEQSF level 9 Course convener: Prof B Levy

 Entrance requirements: GPP 5001F; GPP5003W.
 Generally, students will be encouraged to complete GPP5002S before beginning GPP5004W.
 However, with permission of the instructors, GPP 5002S and GPP5004W can be taken at the same time.
-Course outline:

 This course aims to equip students with cutting edge knowledge and tools in specialized areas of direct relevance to public sector leaders.
 At the beginning of the course, 3-4 subject areas will be introduced to all students by leading experts in each area, following which students will work in depth on one of these subject areas with the expert faculty.

 Key features will include:

 - The subject areas are likely to vary from semester to semester.
-Areas where UCT has a strong platform of expertise, and which thus are likely to be well-represented in the offerings, include health care; trade, industrial policy and export promotion; climate change mitigation and adaptation; infrastructure and its regulation; labor markets and employment; information and transparency; - Each subject area will be taught by a leading expert from within UCT, or from outside the university (including internationally); - Each subject area will be customized to enhance its direct relevance to the challenges of policy formulation and implementation; - In-depth applied research by students on one of these subject areas.
+Areas where UCT has a strong platform of expertise, and which thus are likely to be well-represented in the offerings, include health care; trade, industrial policy and export promotion; climate change mitigation and adaptation; infrastructure and its regulation; labor markets and employment; information and transparency; - Each subject area will be taught by a leading expert from within UCT, or from outside the university (including internationally); - Each subject area will be customized to enhance its direct relevance to the challenges of policy formulation and implementation: